Babak Fort: Access

-The castle is built at an altitude of 2300–2600 meters and is surrounded by 400 to 600 meter gorges.
-Access to the castle can be found using a long series of broken steps that lead to the top of a hill.
-After that, the easiest route is a long dirt track.
-At the end of the dirt track, the route turns left.
-The first sign of the ruins appears on the left, leaving two peaks to cross.
-The first peak has views of the castle.
-After ascending a second peak with additional ruins, the trail passes sheer cliffs on the right with no railings.
+The castle is built at an altitude of 2300–2600 meters.

 The surrounding Arasbaran oak forest, jagged cliffs and mountains in the distance can be seen from the castle.
 The last stretch to the main castle is a narrow passageway and a 200-meter corridor-shaped temple.
-The castle is nearly impossible to capture, due to it being high in the mountains and protected by ice and snow.
+The castle is nearly impossible to capture, due to its elevated location in the mountains and being protected by ice and snow.

 History

 The castle is believed to belong to the Parthian dynasty, with modifications under the Sasanid dynasty.